JamiesonLabUTSW/mixtral-promptflow-deploy/README.md

 --chat-template <path>: Defines the path to the chat template file.
 Here, it's set to /archive/shared/sim_center/shared/mixtral/vllm/template_mistral.jinja.

 --trust-remote-code: This flag indicates that the server should trust and run remote code.
-This might be necessary for certain types of model interaction but can pose a security risk.

 --dtype float16: Sets the data type for tensors in the model to float16.
-This is often used for reduced memory consumption and improved performance.
+This is the default precision for the full Mixtral model

 --tensor-parallel-size 4: Specifies the size of the tensor parallelism.
-A value of 4 indicates that tensor operations are distributed across 4 different processes/devices.
+This shows over how many GPU's the model is being shared.

---max-model-len 8192: Sets the maximum sequence length that the model can handle to 8192 tokens.
-This is an upper limit on the length of input sequences the model can process.
+--max-model-len 8192: This is the max number of tokens that the model can support.
+In this case, Mixtral can support process a context window of 8192 tokens.

-- Key is "EMPTY"
-- model is /path/to/model/directory

 ### Testing your server